 Cost: $150.00.
 This course takes 25 hours to complete, on average.

 Upon completion of this course, the student will be able to:

 This is a non-credit course offering 4.36 ILUs.
 (What is ILU?)
-Average completion time for the course is 19 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+Average completion time for the course is 25 hours.
+The course cost is $150.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.

 Table of Contents

 Unit 5: Proper Crime Scene Documentation and Evidence Handling

 Unit 6: Toolmarks, Part I: Bullets & Cartridge Cases